-Prerequisite: OTD 547, 545 Co-requisite: OTD 628
+Prerequisite: OTD 547, 545

-This class is designed for students to focus on administration, organization, and management issues in traditional and role-emerging practice settings.
-Topics addressed include organizational leadership and management in healthcare, marketing, reimbursement, budgeting, advocacy, legislation, and human resource issues.
-In addition, emphasis is placed on the internal and external forces impacting the systems in which occupational therapists work (healthcare, educational, community, sociocultural, etc.) facilitating the development of collaborative interprofessional skills.
+This class is designed for students to obtain knowledge of business practices including administration, organization, and management issues in traditional and role-emerging practice settings.
+Topics addressed include leadership styles and development, organizational leadership and management in healthcare, marketing, reimbursement, financial management, advocacy, legislation/policy issues, business and strategic planning, liability and ethics, and human resource topics.
+Additionally, students will learn and apply principles for effective development and delivery of professional presentations.
+Throughout the course, emphasis is placed on the regional, national, and global internal and external forces impacting the systems in which occupational therapy services are provided (professional, social, cultural, governmental, economical, and ecological) facilitating the development of collaborative interprofessional skills.